SemanticMatter/ci-cd/README.md

 <!-- markdownlint-disable-next-line MD024 -->
 ### Expectations

-The `release_PAT` secret must represent a user with the rights to activate auto-merging.
+The `PAT` secret must represent a user with the rights to activate auto-merging.

 This workflow can _only_ be called if the triggering event from the caller workflow is `pull_request_target`.